YodasMyDad/ShoutingIguana/src/ShoutingIguana.PluginSdk/README.md

 {
     // Create report row with custom columns
     // IMPORTANT: Plugins with registered schemas should create ONLY report rows, not findings
-    // Do NOT call ctx.Findings.ReportAsync() - this causes UI to show legacy columns var row = ReportRow.Create()
+    // Only report via ctx.Reports.ReportAsync() so the UI can build dynamic columns var row = ReportRow.Create()
         .Set("FromURL", ctx.Url.ToString())
         .Set("ToURL", targetUrl)